 Salford ran into Rugby Union opposition immediately, with sympathisers anxious to strangle French Rugby League at birth.
 The Stade Francaise club set up a counter attraction, meeting Biarritz in the capital’s main stadium, Salford playing at an old racecourse on the outskirts of the city.

-Nonetheless, the Reds drew 7,000 spectators curious to see the new game whilst only 300 turned up at the union fixture.
+Nonetheless, the Salford Red Devils drew 7,000 spectators curious to see the new game whilst only 300 turned up at the union fixture.
 Such was the interest in Salford ‘s visit that, during the interval, players were interviewed on radio and some action was filmed for cinema showings

 The match programme had announced the visitors as `Les Diables Rouges de Salford’ – the Salford Red Devils.
 A title the club and supporters have preserved with pride ever since.